the-crypt-keeper/LLooM/README.md

 ![LLooM Screenshot](config.png "LLooM Screenshot")

+The parameters are grouped into two sections: when to stop, and when to split.

 ## Stop Conditions

-`Depth` How many tokens to generate per suggestion beam.

-`Auto-Depth` Terminate suggestion beams on "." or "," instead of a fixed token length
+`Auto-Stop` Early-terminate suggestion beams when a "." or "," character in encountered.

+`Max Depth` The maximum number of tokens a suggestion beam can have.
+Note that if you disable the Auto-Stop condition, then all beams will have exactly this number of tokens.

+`Maximum Suggestions` The maximum number of completed suggestion beams to return (this can be really useful to limit run-time if the model is slow).

-## Probabilities
+## Split Conditions

 `Cutoff` The minimum token propability (0.0 - 1.0) to spawn a new thread.